ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 an HMAC as in `this
 code <https://github.com/ThreatConnect-Inc/threatconnect-python/blob/master/threatconnect/ThreatConnect.py#L135>`__

-Note: If the nonce is not within five minutes of the ThreatConnect server's system time, a 403 error will be returned.
+.. note:: If the nonce is not within five minutes of the ThreatConnect server's system time, a 403 error will be returned.

 Example API GET Request
 -----------------------